sprite5641/golang-examples/README.md

 This repository contains the following examples:

-### Example 1: Hello World
+### Example 1: Goroutines

-This example demonstrates the basic structure of a Go program.
-It prints "Hello, World!" to the console.
+This example demonstrates how to use goroutines to perform concurrent operations.
+It includes examples of creating goroutines, passing arguments to goroutines, and waiting for goroutines to finish.

-### Example 2: File Operations
+### Example 2: Channels

+This example demonstrates how to use channels to communicate between goroutines.
+It includes examples of creating channels, sending values to channels, and receiving values from channels.

+### Example 3: WaitGroup

-This example shows how to read from and write to files using Go's built-in file operations.
-It includes examples of reading a file, writing to a file, and appending data to an existing file.
+This example demonstrates how to use a WaitGroup to wait for goroutines to finish.
+It includes examples of creating a WaitGroup, adding goroutines to a WaitGroup, and waiting for goroutines to finish.

+### Example 4: SelectStatement

+This example demonstrates how to use a select statement to receive values from multiple channels.
+It includes examples of creating channels, sending values to channels, and receiving values from channels.

+### Example 5: BufferedChannels

+This example demonstrates how to use buffered channels to send and receive multiple values.
+It includes examples of creating buffered channels, sending values to buffered channels, and receiving values from buffered channels.

+### Example 6: Context

+This example demonstrates how to use a context to cancel goroutines.
+It includes examples of creating a context, passing a context to goroutines, and canceling goroutines.

-### Example 3: HTTP Server
+### Example 7: Errors

-In this example, a simple HTTP server is implemented using Go's `net/http` package.
-It demonstrates how to handle HTTP requests, serve static files, and create API endpoints.
+This example demonstrates how to use errors to handle unexpected conditions.
+It includes examples of creating errors, checking for errors, and handling errors.

-### Example 4: Concurrency
+### Example 8: WorkerPool

-This example illustrates Go's built-in concurrency features, including goroutines and channels.
-It demonstrates how to perform concurrent operations to improve performance and handle concurrent access to shared resources.
+This example demonstrates how to use a worker pool to perform concurrent operations.
+It includes examples of creating a worker pool, adding tasks to a worker pool, and waiting for tasks to finish.

 ## Contributing